Peter Riggs: Early life and education

 Riggs was born and raised in Kootenai County, Idaho, the son of politician and physician Jack Riggs.
 After graduating from Lake City High School, he earned a Bachelor of Fine Arts in musical theatre and Master of Business Administration from the University of Idaho.

 Career

 In 2001, Riggs appeared in the horror film Shredder.
 In 2005, he executive produced and starred in Roulette.

 In 2003, Riggs became a Pita Pit franchisee.
-He eventually rose in the corporate ranks of the company, becoming vice president of brand promotion, president, and president and CEO of the organization's U.S.-based operations.
+After his father, Jack Riggs, purchased the company, Pete became vice president of brand promotion, president, and president and CEO of the organization's U.S.-based operations.
 Riggs left the company in December 2018 and became the chief strategy officer of KORE Power, a renewable energy company.

 In the 2020 election for the 3rd district of the Idaho Senate, Riggs placed first in a field of three candidates in the Republican primary.
 He did not face a Democratic opponent in the November general election.
 Riggs was sworn in on December 1, 2020.